prashantyadav8301/teacher-portal/README.md

 About database:

 A. DB name is tailwebs. <br>
-B. There are two tables - teacher_login, and students. <be>
+B. There are two tables - teacher_login, and students. <br>
-C. I will attach sql file into mail. <be>
+C. I will attach sql file into mail. <br>
-D. There is one credential available into table - <be>
+D. There is one demo account available of user - <br>
   - username: tailwebs
   - password: tailwebs